MaxiFtt/console_tetris_cpp/README.md

 # Console_tetris_cpp

 A little program that I programmed to learn and practice c++.
-The program doesn't use the Windows.h because I use linux and I didn't find enaugh information about console screen buffers for my OS.
+The program doesn't use the Windows.h, but ncurses.h.

 ## Run it